Memora-Tiberiusgh/.github/profile/README.md

 For those who didn't get redirected from the application's website, below is a sneak peek of the application 👀

-Or visit live demo and see for yourself [memora.tiberiusgh.com](https://memora.tiberiusgh.com)
+Or visit the live website and see for yourself [memora.tiberiusgh.com](https://memora.tiberiusgh.com)

 <br/>